-At EC-PR we are passionate about B2B communication.
+At EC-PR, we are passionate about B2B communication and pursuing our instinct to make tech brands distinct.
 We believe your work is amazing and we want to help you tell the world how extraordinary it is.

+Lorraine Emmett

+Managing Director

+Lorraine@ec-pr.com

-Lorraine Emmett Managing Director Lorraine@ec-pr.com 07710 199 327
+07710 199 327

-Liz Churchman Client Services Director
+Liz Churchman

+Deputy Managing Director

+Liz@ec-pr.com

-Liz@ec-pr.com 07966 820 320
+07966 820 320